 Nike made some bold claims about the new Nike React Infinity Run before we got to review their latest running shoe.
-According to an external study, it was said, "runners in the Nike React Infinity had a 52 percent lower injury rate than in the motion control shoe (Nike Structure 22)".
-It was also mentioned that the Nike React Infinity Run will use a similar rocker geometry to the Nike ZoomX Vaporfly 4%, a shoe considered not just one of the best running shoes on the market but potentially so good it's illegal.
+According to an external study, it was said, "runners in the Nike React Infinity had a 52 per cent lower injury rate than in the motion control shoe (Nike Structure 22)".
+It was also mentioned that the Nike React Infinity Run will use a similar rocker geometry to the Nike ZoomX Vaporfly 4%, a shoe considered to be one of the best running shoes on the market.

-After giving the Nike React Infinity Run a try – many tries, actually – I can confirm that most of these claims are true.
-Naturally, I didn't purposefully try to injury myself, but the way the shoes fit and the construction of the upper makes it almost impossible to misstep.
+After giving the Nike React Infinity Run a try – many tries, actually – I can confirm that most of these claims are true and they are some of the best Nike running shoes right now.
+Naturally, I didn't purposefully try to injure myself, but the way the shoes fit and the construction of the upper makes it almost impossible to misstep.

 Nike React Infinity Run review: tech and ergonomics